-- A list of your symptoms.
-Include when they occur and whether anything seems to make them better or worse.
-Also note how much they affect your day-to-day activities, such as work, school or relationships.
+- Your symptoms, including when they occur, what seems to make them better or worse, and how much they affect your day-to-day activities, such as work, school or relationships

-- What's causing you stress.
-Include any major life changes or stressful events you've dealt with recently.
-Also write down any traumatic experiences you've had in the past.
+- What's causing you stress, including major life changes or stressful events you've dealt with recently and any traumatic experiences you've had in the past

-- Any health problems you have.
-Include both physical conditions and mental health issues.
+- Health problems you have, both physical conditions and mental health issues

 - What's the most likely cause of my symptoms?

 - Are there other possible situations, psychological issues or physical health problems that could be causing or worsening my anxiety?

 - Do I need any tests?

 - Should I see a psychiatrist, psychologist or other mental health provider?